Museum & Park Passes Available at FPL!

 Intrepid Sea, Air & Space Museum

 The Intrepid Sea, Air & Space Museum, located on the west side of Manhattan on Pier 86, 12th Ave. & 46th Street, is dedicated to the exhibition and interpretation of history, science and service as related to its home aboard the Intrepid, a National Historic Landmark.
-This pass offers free admission for up to 6 people in a group.
+This pass offers free admission for 2 adults and 2 children under 18.
+Additional tickets are $18 adult and $13 child.
 You must bring your library card along with the pass for admission.
+The pass includes access to the Intrepid Museum, Space Shuttle Pavilion, & the submarine Growler.
 For more information, visit their website at www.intrepidmuseum.org.

 The Storm King Art Center